cpen333/cpen333.github.io/_lectures/cplusplus.md

 ## Classes

 *Classes* are a great way of grouping together related variables and functions into one place.
-They are devined using the `class` keyword, with the following syntax:
+They are defined using the `class` keyword, with the following syntax:
 ```cpp
 class name {
  private: